A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Spectra and covariance matrices

 [1] For realistic experiments such as \Planck\ the noise is non-white.
 As described in PPL13, in \camspec\ we adopt a heuristic prescription for dealing with non-white noise by multiplying noise weight functions (see Eqs.\ \ref{equ:A3b}-\ref{equ:A3d}) with $\ell$-dependent functions, $\psi_\ell$, fitted to the noise power spectra (see Sect.\ \ref{subsec:covariance_matrices}).
 In Sect.\ \ref{sec:noise}, we discuss ways of estimating noise directly from the maps.
 Inaccuracies in the noise model are the main source of error in the \camspec\ polarization covariance matrices.
 Correlated noise between maps is demonstrably small (see Sect. \ref{subsec:correlatednoise}) and is ignored in the covariance matrices.

 [2] Foregrounds can make a significant contribution to the spectra and are included in the covariance matrices by adding a best-fit foreground model to the fiducial primordial CMB model.
 This assumes that the foregrounds are well approximated as isotropic Gaussian random fields.
 This is a good approximation at high multipoles, where the dominant foreground contributions are extragalactic, but clearly fails at multipoles $\ell \simlt 500$ where Galactic dust emission, which is anisotropic on the sky, becomes the dominant foreground contribution.
 A technique for incorporating anisotropic dust emission into the covariance matrices is described in \citep{Mak:2017}, but since Galactic dust emission in temperature is small compared to the primordial CMB in the frequency range $100-217$ GHz we do not implement the prescription of reference \citep{Mak:2017} in the \camspec\ covariance matrices.
-For `uncleaned' temperature likelihoods, designed for the standard temperature foreground model, the covariance matrices include a dust contribution under the assumption of Gaussianity and isotropy, and so underestimate the amplitude of CMB-dust correlations.
-For high frequency `cleaned' temperature likelihoods, CMB-dust correlations are strongly suppressed (see Sect. \ref{subsec:spec_clean}) so dust is ignored in computing the the covariance matrices.
-All of the \camspec\ polarization spectra are cleaned for polarized Galactic dust emission at low multipoles using 353 GHz polarization maps, as described in Sect. \ref{sec:dust_polarization}.
+For `uncleaned' temperature likelihoods, designed for the standard temperature foreground model, the covariance matrices include a \GE{Galactic} dust contribution under the assumption of Gaussianity and isotropy, and so underestimate\footnote{\GE {As the model of \citep{Mak:2017} shows, the effective Galactic dust amplitude relevant for CMB-Galactic dust correlations is weighted towards the edges of the mask and so is higher than the mean Galactic dust amplitude measured in the isotropised power spectra.}} the amplitude of CMB-\GE{Galactic dust} correlations.
+For high frequency `cleaned' temperature likelihoods, CMB-dust correlations are strongly suppressed (see Sect. \ref{subsec:spec_clean}) so dust is ignored in computing the the covariance matrices. \GE{Also, the consistency between cleaned and uncleaned likelihoods, which have very different levels of extragalactic foreground at 143 and 217 GHz, demonstrates that complexities such as non-Gaussianity of the extragalactic foregrounds have no significant impact for \Planck.} All of the \camspec\ polarization spectra are cleaned for polarized Galactic dust emission at low multipoles using 353 GHz polarization maps, as described in Sect. \ref{sec:dust_polarization}.

 [3] Point source holes and missing pixels increase the effective widths of the window functions introducing `leakage' of large-scale power to smaller scales.
 This leakage can introduce errors in the analytic covariance matrices.
 However, experimentation with numerical simulations and high pass filtered maps have shown that these errors have negligible effect on cosmological parameters and so they are ignored.